Nocturnus: Ethereal Tomb

-Post–second breakup, reformation, and Paradox
+Post–second breakup and Nocturnus AD

-Since the dissolution of Nocturnus, the most active former member has been Emo Mowery, who has played in bands such as Leash Law in Florida.
-At a certain point, Louis Panzer reformed an old band called Cry Blue, which Mike Browning described as "Sting type music", though he was known to be involved in the software industry and living in North Carolina.
+Since the dissolution of Nocturnus, Mowery has been the most active member.
+He has played in bands such as Leash Law in Florida.
+At one point, Panzer reformed an old band called Cry Blue, which Browning described as "Sting type music", though he was involved in the software industry and living in North Carolina.
 Currently, he is the executive director of North Carolina 8-1-1.
-Browning has been involved in a wide variety of projects, currently After Death, which bears a style similar to a less technical Nocturnus.
-The other members of the band have been inactive in music as far as is known, and former guitarist Mike Davis has gained a particular mystique – false rumors of his death circulated in 2008, and he is often falsely credited with playing guitar in Rob Halford's solo band, misattributed to be Halford's bassist of the same name.
+Browning has been involved in a wide variety of projects, currently After Death, similar to a less technical Nocturnus.
+The other members have been inactive in music as far as is known.
+Guitarist Mike Davis was falsely rumored to have died in 2008, and is often falsely credited with playing guitar in Rob Halford's solo band, misattributed to be Halford's bassist of the same name.

 The band has made two post-breakup releases, The Nocturnus Demos, a collection of the band's pre-Earache recordings, and Farewell To Planet Earth, a DVD of live shows from various periods.

 In late 2008, Browning toured with his own band, After Death, under the Nocturnus name for two exclusive UK dates – one at BUSK in Birmingham and the other in London plus some European gigs.

 In May 2013, Earache Records began a Kickstarter campaign to gather pledges for Thresholds to be re-released for the first time since its official release date in 1992 using the original DAT master tape, successfully reaching its goal in July.
 Also in 2013, After Death performed under the Nocturnus name once more for a Mexican tour.
-On 24 September 2013, it was announced that Nocturnus would play Maryland Deathfest 2014, and perform their album The Key in its entirety.
-Shortly after, the band reformed as Nocturnus A.D., containing every member from After Death.
+On September 24, 2013, it was announced that Nocturnus would play Maryland Deathfest 2014 and perform the album The Key in its entirety.
+Shortly after, the band reformed as Nocturnus AD, containing every member from After Death.

-On May 24, 2019, Nocturnus AD released their fourth studio album, Paradox, through Profound Lore Records.
+On May 24, 2019, the band released the album Paradox through Profound Lore Records.
+The follow-up album Unicursal was released on May 17, 2024.

+On July 13, 2026, Profound Lore Records confirmed the passing of Mike Browning at the age of 62.
+With Browning's passing, former guitarist Vincent Crowley is the only surviving member from the band's original lineup.